p3k4/playground/log.md

 log Tue 18.
 00:00

 The previous lesson reminded me that I have a playlist dedicated those who want to learn to listen to Black metal.
 It's a skill, and I can't help but picture Satyricons album "Volcano" when scripting in Python.
 Seems fitting, I'll just share the playlist: https://open.spotify.com/playlist/2Y5FO9yQ5VOOFSW3CQm69V

+log Wd 19.
+01:15
+Made some coffe to help me through the night and made it through their 8th video.
+Got me stuck for a bit, not because of the chellenge they gave.
+That was just fun.
+I couldn't get rid of the distraction it gave.
+That's exctly how it works with adhd.
+You have to deal with disctrations, often and alot!
+Doesn't make it easy over time at all, it's always difficult!
+When people deliberately makes us distracted because it's a funny reaction, it's like throwing gas at the fire.
+First it's a "Woa" thing, "my god, look at those flames!".
+Then, it takes a while for the burning to settle.
+A long time.
+Judging by the last note, just about an hour.